 My sister's vintage Christmas stocking is looking a bit worse for wear, but she got a spiffy new machine-embroidered one, along with a matching door banner.

-Click here to see a PDF with the details.
+Click here to find a link to my PDF with the details.

 Posted 2020 Apr 3